 You will be discharged home or to a rehabilitation center.
-In either case, your doctor will arrange for continuation of physical therapy until you regain muscle strength and good range of motion.
+In either case, your health care provider will arrange for continuation of physical therapy until you regain muscle strength and good range of motion.

 Once you are home, it will be important to keep the surgical area clean and dry.
-Your doctor will give you specific bathing instructions.
+Your health care provider will give you specific bathing instructions.
 The stitches or surgical staples will be removed during a follow-up office visit.

-Take a pain reliever for soreness as recommended by your doctor.
+Take a pain reliever for soreness as recommended by your health care provider.
 Aspirin or certain other pain medications may increase the chance of bleeding.
 Be sure to take only recommended medications.

-You may resume your normal diet unless your doctor advises you differently.
+You may resume your normal diet unless your health care provider advises you differently.

-You should not drive until your doctor tells you to.
+You should not drive until your health care provider tells you to.
 Other activity restrictions may apply.